Will Community Colleges Privatize to Pay the Bills?

 Some are completely opposed to the idea of privatizing community colleges, both on principle and from a practical standpoint.
 Daniel Luzer made the point in the Washington Monthly that community colleges have only been around since the end of World War II, so there is little history to review regarding when an economic rebound might take place.
 Luzer added that with President Obama’s recent push to put community colleges in the spotlight, now might be the perfect time to push for more public funding to keep these institutions in business.

 One attempt at a sort of privatization has failed dismally in California.
-Daily Censored reports that a recent effort by Santa Monica College to move to a two-tier tuition system was shot down by the community.
-A bill introduced to California lawmakers to charge higher tuition rates for high demand classes was also denied.
-It appears that the community and most education leaders are not ready to embrace the privatization idea just yet.
+Daily Censored reports that the community shot down a recent effort by Santa Monica College to move to a two-tier tuition system.
+A bill introduced to California lawmakers to charge higher tuition rates for high-demand classes was also denied.
+It appears that the community and most education leaders are not ready to embrace privatization.

 Questions?
 Contact us on Facebook. @communitycollegereview